mindlab-snu/mindlab-snu.github.io/index.md

 ### Recent News
 <hr>
-- 23.3 Yongho, Sumin, Jinwoo, Juhyun (MS/PhD) and Yong Jin (PhD) joined our lab!
+- 23.3 Yongho, Sumin, Jinwoo, Juhyun, Heewoong (MS/PhD) and Yong Jin (PhD) joined our lab!
 Welcome!
 - 23.2 One paper got accepted to [**CVPR 2023**](https://cvpr2023.thecvf.com/)!
 Congratulations Sungmin!
 - 23.2 Taesup won 2022 공과대학 우수강의상 for both semesters in 2022!
 Thanks to the hard work of great TAs!
 - 23.1 One paper got accepted to [**ICLR 2023**](https://iclr.cc)!
 Congratulations Sangwon and Taeeon!